rosemary honey health benefits

 The warm way:

-Warmed the above mixture to encourage a better blending of flavors, but do not boil it, as this can cause the natural sugars of the honey to begin to crystallize.
+Warm the above mixture to encourage a better blending of flavors, but do not boil it, as this can cause the natural sugars of the honey to begin to crystallize.
 Removed from the heat and left to come to room temperature for 15 minutes or more, depending on the level of the desired flavor.
 The longer the honey is allowed to sit, the deeper the rosemary will blend into the honey.

 The cold way:

-It is more often used commercially and it simply means leaving the mixture age for a period of several months, to allow the flavor of the rosemary sprigs to fully seep into the honey.
+It is more often used commercially, and it simply means leaving the mixture to age for a period of several months, to allow the flavor of the rosemary sprigs to fully seep into the honey.
 This also allows natural pollen to remain in the mixture.
 This type of cold infusion is often available from organic farms that do not use pesticides or chemicals near their bees or herbs.

 Where can we use rosemary honey in our cooking?